-Slow-Cooker Spiced Pork Ramen (and Notes on Local Food’s Environmental Impact)
+Slow-Cooker Spiced Pork Ramen (Local Food’s Environmental Impact)

 In keeping with the international flavor mash-up that is today’s post, I am sharing the conclusions of some personal preliminary research on whether eating local food is more environmentally-friendly.
 Perhaps your first thought is “of course”.
 Doesn’t food grown close to home help prevent global warming because it requires less fossil fuel to transport?
 But… after reading an article on the topic of whether locally-produced food is more environmentally friendly in the journal Environmental and Resource Economics, I now know it is a more nuanced issue than I previously suspected.

 The authors state in the abstract: We concentrate on the tradeoff between production and transport emissions reductions by testing the following hypothesis: Substitution of domestic for imported food will reduce the direct and indirect Greenhouse Gas (GHG) emissions associated with consumption.
 We focus on ruminant livestock since it has the highest emissions intensity across food sectors… While shifting consumption patterns in wealthy countries from imported to domestic livestock products reduces GHG emissions associated with international trade and transport activity, we find that these transport emissions reductions are swamped by changes in global emissions due to differences in GHG emissions intensities of production.